idleberg/web-porridge/README.md

 </script>
 ```

-:warning: When you embed the module from JSDeliver (or other CDNs), make sure to replace `latest` for a specific version.
-Otherwise, page loading will be slow.
+:warning: When you embed the module a CDN such as JSDelivr, make sure to replace `latest`-part in the URL for a specific version.
+Otherwise, your page speed might suffer.

 </details>